 In May 2012, Paulo Saad gave a presentation in Cuba at the Universidad de la Habana on "Demographic Change and Intergenerational Transfers: Latin America and Cuba."
 See here for report published about the meeting (in Spanish): Paulo_Saad_INFOPOB_V_2_2012

-In April, Andrew Mason and Ronald Lee gave a talk at the Woodrow Wilson International Center for Scholar.
+In April 2012, Andrew Mason and Ronald Lee gave a talk at the Woodrow Wilson International Center for Scholars.
 The title of their presentation was "Dividend or Deficit?
 The Economic Effects of Population Age Structure."
-See here for abstract and the video of the presentation.

-The Austrian team recently gave some presentations on the Austrian NTA and it has also been reported as one of the subjects of the month at the Austrian Academy of Sciences.
+During 2012, the Austrian team gave several presentations on the Austrian NTA, and the Austrian NTA was reported as one of the subjects of the month by the Austrian Academy of Sciences.
 Link to the report (in German).